 The world's first cast iron bridge was built across the River Severn in 1779, providing a link between the wharfage below the town of Madeley, and Broseley, south of the river.
 In the 1780s a settlement was established north of the bridge, with a market square and asscociated buildings, and a hotel - The Tontine.
 On the hillside above, St Luke's Church was built in 1836.

 Ironworking and a wide variety of other industries developed in the district from the late 17th century.
 In 1986 the Ironbridge Gorge area was designated a UNESCO World Heritage Site and is now a major tourist destination.
-View from the south.
+View from the west.

 Copyright © 2011-2018 Brian Williams - All Rights Reserved